 The purpose of testing is to align your course grade with your level of learning, based on your mastery of comprehensive topics.
 The purpose of COs is to allow you to demonstrate your higher-level skills of applying and analyzing, requiring you to go beyond memorization of facts and processes and transfer your understanding of essential course concepts to new scenarios.
 The COs are all related to the Course Content & Learning Outcomes on the first page of this syllabus.
 A list of COs will be updated for each unit as we progress through the material.
 COs will be scored as Mastered or Not Mastered.
 A score of Mastered is earned for correctness and completeness of the problem(s).
 Note that the standards for earning Mastery will be high: by definition there is no partial credit, but you will learn the standards from the examples for class activities.
 Each round of testing on COs will be followed by an opportunity to resubmit work to earn a score of Proficient for an CO that was Not Mastered in the first testing opportunity.
 Resubmissions for Proficiency will also earn reattempts of COs.
 Reattempts will take place with the next round of testing.
 Note that your grade will not count both Mastery and Proficiency for the same item; a CO that is scored Proficient and then is subsequently Mastered on a re-attempt will count only as being Mastered.
-Rounds of testing are scheduled for September 12, October 3, October 26, November 16, December 7, with an additional round scheduled during the final exam period.
-Specific CO dates and timing will be announced at least one week in advance.
+Rounds of testing are scheduled for Friday each week, with the final round scheduled during the final exam period.
+Specific CO dates and timing will be announced as we proceed through the course material each week.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
+Refer to the Universal Absence Accommodation Policy for missed tests.

-Project
+Group Project

-Specifications and dates will be provided, beginning in October.
+Specifications and dates will be provided, beginning in Week 2 of the term.

-Changes to Syllabus There may be changes to the syllabus during the semester.
+Changes to Syllabus

+There may be changes to the syllabus during the semester.
 You are responsible for all syllabus changes made in class whether or not you attend.